Projected XI example

 Next steps

 Browse today's fixtures if you want to start from the match slate.
-Create a free account if you want earlier lineup access and saved favorites.
-Upgrade to Pro if you want predicted lineups the moment they are published.
+Create a free account if you want predicted lineups from 8 hours before kickoff and saved favorites.
+Upgrade to Pro if you want predicted lineups as soon as they are published.